CIK data raises new suspicions of electoral irregularities: At some places, one voter voted every 53 seconds.

 It is important to note that the phenomenon of trading polling boards by political parties was previously observed, and TI BiH warns that this has not changed even with the amendments to the law which introduced non-partisan presidents of polling boards and their deputies.

-In addition, in numerous court proceedings for electoral fraud monitored by TI BiH, observers, besides not entering objections in the records, often testified that they did not see anything suspicious even though it was proven that votes of voters who did not vote were massively added, even those who died before the elections and were not removed from the voter list.
-Thus, in the 2020 elections in Srebrenica, 20% of forged signatures were also found, although 91 polling board members submitted statements that there were no irregularities and that no one exercised voting rights with invalid documents.
-Among other things, the CEC determined that several people voted on behalf of voters who did not vote and that they “had yellow stickers over identification documents” with the data of the persons on whose behalf they were voting.
+Furthermore, in numerous court proceedings for electoral fraud monitored by TI BiH, observers, in addition to not recording objections in the minutes, often testified that they saw nothing irregular even though it was proven that votes were massively added for voters who did not turn out to vote and even for those who had died before the elections and were not removed from the voter list.
+Thus, in the 2020 elections in Srebrenica, 20% forged signatures were also found, although 91 members of polling boards submitted statements that there were no irregularities and that no one exercised their voting right with invalid documents.
+At that time, among other things, the CEC determined that multiple persons voted on behalf of voters who did not turn out to vote and that they “had yellow stickers over identification documents” containing the information of the persons on whose behalf they were voting.

 The discovered electoral frauds prompted numerous citizens to contact the CEC with inquiries and request information on whether someone voted on their behalf.
 At several recent sessions, such requests for access to information were rejected by the CEC without conducting a public interest test, explaining that compiling such information requires the work of a larger number of officials.